Houstonwp/hga.dog/content/adoption/donating.md

 Thank you for wanting to donate to HGA.
 Our organization runs on donations, and we could not provide for the greyhounds without your help.
 We're currently getting online donations set up.
 If you would like to make an immediate donation, you can mail them to P.O.
 Box 342, Bondurant, IA, 50035.

+Make general donations or pay application, membership, or adoption fees by using your PayPal account to send a payment to hga.racers@gmail.com .
+Please add a note with your name and the purpose of the payment.